cllorenz/fave-project/policy-translator/README.md

 (if inventory and policies are in separate files).

+### Modes

+Currently, there are two modes for specifying strictness for policies.
+The default is a relaxed mode where networks may reach themselves without an explicit policy rule.
+This behaviour can be disabled by using the ``--strict`` option.

+### Options

 Export of reachability tables in HTML or CSV format can be toggled using the command-line options ``--html`` and ``--csv``.

+Debug or trace output can be obtained by using ``--debug`` or ``--trace``.

 ## Example files